frank3en/flex-project/README.md

 4. A html entity cheatsheet website:  https://css-tricks.com/snippets/html/glyphs/
 5. The `font-family:sans-serif` shows different in different OS.
 6. Setting `line-height:1` to erase extra height.
+7. How to create big question mark as background-color?

+### CTA

+1. CTA is short for 'call for action'.
+2. The best way to hide an invisible element using `over-flow:hidden`;
+3. The difference with 2 different `padding` setting in `Button` component, which meant to handle two string with two different string.
+4. The pseudo event sequence: **LVHA-order**.

 ## Component List